Teenage Dream: Live performances

 Promotion for the album began with a live performance of "California Gurls" on May 20, 2010, at the CW networks' annual "upfronts" presentation in New York.
 Perry later performed the track at the 2010 MTV Movie Awards alongside Dogg; MTV News described the performance as "postcard come to life", with the singer taking style notes from "1950s 'greetings from' state postcards, I-t-t-t-totally-love-the-'80s fluorescents, a little 1960s sci-fi", as well as "a dash of 1970s Wonder Woman flair".
 Before the performance, MTV had tweeted that the singer would appear naked on stage, which made Perry upset.
-She also promoted the song that same month on Le Grand Journal, and on the fifth season of Germany's Next Topmodel.
+She also promoted the song that same month on Le Grand Journal.
 The Candyland theme from the "California Gurls" video was used in the performance at the 2010 MuchMusic Video Awards; she had previously stated that her performance would be different from the music video, as it would not feature "cupcake boobies".

 In July, Perry performed at the MTV World Stage Live in Malaysia with a set that included lifesize cupcakes, backing singers dressed like candy canes and Perry wearing a white glitter unitard and tutu; during her set, the singer premiered "Peacock".
 The next month, she opened the 2010 Teen Choice Awards with a rendition of "Teenage Dream" with cheerleaders, jocks, and dancers surrounding her on stage.
 During a promotional visit to Australia, Perry performed a small concert for Sunrise.
 On the album's release day in the United States, she appeared on the Late Show with David Letterman and gave a small concert and performed several tracks from the album along with older songs.
 The rendition was broadcast live across the web.
 Two days later, the singer appeared at Rockefeller Plaza for Today and sang "California Gurls" and "Teenage Dream".
 She then made a return to Le Grand Journal to perform the title track.

 In September, Perry made a rendition of "California Gurls" on X Factor Italia, and appeared on Alan Carr: Chatty Man in the United Kingdom.
 She was then the musical guest on Saturday Night Live.
 The next month, the singer went to Germany to perform at Wetten, dass..?, and then performed "Firework" on the seventh season of the British version of The X Factor.
 In November, at the 2010 MTV Europe Music Awards, Perry performed the same track.
 Days later, the singer made a special concert at New York's Roseland Ballroom to launch the Windows Phone 7, where she performed several songs from Teenage Dream.
 In London, Perry performed a small set of songs for the 2010 BBC Radio 1's Teen Awards.
 She finished November by performing at the Victoria's Secret Fashion Show 2010, donning two different outfits for the event.
 At the 53rd Annual Grammy Awards which took place in February 2011, Perry performed "Not Like the Movies" and "Teenage Dream".